Beer–Lambert law: Validity

 If any of these conditions are not fulfilled, there will be deviations from the Beer–Lambert law.

 The law tends to break down at very high concentrations, especially if the material is highly scattering.
 Absorbance within range of 0.2 to 0.5 is ideal to maintain linearity in the Beer–Lambert law.
 If the radiation is especially intense, nonlinear optical processes can also cause variances.
 The main reason, however, is that the concentration dependence is in general non-linear and Beer's law is valid only under certain conditions as shown by derivation below.
 For strong oscillators and at high concentrations the deviations are stronger.
 If the molecules are closer to each other interactions can set in.
 These interactions can be roughly divided into physical and chemical interactions.
 Physical interaction do not alter the polarizability of the molecules as long as the interaction is not so strong that light and molecular quantum state intermix (strong coupling), but cause the attenuation cross sections to be non-additive via electromagnetic coupling.
 Chemical interactions in contrast change the polarizability and thus absorption.

 In solids, attenuation is usually an addition of absorption coefficient $\alpha$ (creation of electron-hole pairs) or scattering (for example Rayleigh scattering if the scattering centers are much smaller than the incident wavelength).
 Also note that for some systems we can put $1/\lambda$ (1 over inelastic mean free path) in place of $\mu$.

 Applications

 In plasma physics

+Like solutions, the Beer–Lambert Law can also be applied to plasmas.
+Here, the absorption coefficient is typically expressed as $\alpha(\lambda)=n\sigma(\lambda)$ where $n$ is the number density of the absorbing species and $\sigma(\lambda)$ is the wavelength-dependent absorption cross-section.
+Substitution into the Beer-Lambert Law yields: